 In addition to these three programmes, the MC provides state subsidies for the activities of ethnic minorities, for instance, as part of its programme Library of the 21st century, for libraries working with ethnic minorities, for the integration of foreigners, and for multi-ethnic activities in the field of culture, the aim of which is to promote cultural dialogue and shared knowledge of different cultures within the framework of other grant competitions.

-The creation of a specialised worksite of the Museum of Roma Culture is funded by the Norway Grants – Human Rights Programme, integration of the Roma, and domestic and gender-based violence.
+The creation of a specialised worksite of the Museum of Roma Culture is funded by the Norway Grants – with a Human Rights Programme focussed on integration of the Roma, and domestic and gender-based violence.
 A partner in the project is the European Wergeland Centre in Oslo.

-The EEA and Norway Grants have a long tradition in the Czech Republic of supporting human rights.
-Many of the programmes of the EEA and Norway Grants in the Czech Republic are aimed at improving the integration of the Roma in society and at combating racism and xenophobia (see also chapter 1.4.2.).
+The EEA and Norway Grants have a long tradition in the CR of supporting human rights.
+Many of the programmes of the EEA and Norway Grants in the CR are aimed at improving the integration of the Roma in society and at combating racism and xenophobia (see also chapter 1.4.2.).

-The Concept for the Integration of Foreigners was first adopted by the government in December 2000; the most recently updated version is for 2020.
+The Concept for the Integration of Foreigners was first adopted by the government in December 2000; the most recently updated version is for 2016.
 Integration means the process of including foreigners in society, a reciprocal process that necessarily involves foreigners themselves and also the majority society.
 The Concept from the start has envisioned the involvement of several ministries.
 Coordination of the Concept is in the hands of the Ministry of the Interior of the CR, which each year also submits to the government a Report on the Implementation of the Concept.
-The updated Concept is based on an analysis of the current situation and of problems identified in the field of the integration of foreigners, and it specifically outlines the goals of this policy.

 The Czech Statistical Office elaborates and publishes statistical data on the number of foreigners in the CR, their regional distribution, classification according to sex, citizenship, age, type and purpose of stay in the CR, the asylum procedure for foreigners, their economic activity and other data.
 Statistics take into account only those foreigners residing legally in the CR.